-- 7.1 In raising a concern, you should provide the following information: - the background and history of the concern (giving relevant dates); - the reason why you are particularly concerned about the situation; - the name(s) of any colleagues/employees who you consider are directly involved; and - the name(s) of any colleagues/employees who you believe may be able to help provide further information. - 7.2 Concerns should normally be raised with a designated senior member of staffe.g.Headteacher/Chair of Governors.
+- 7.1 In raising a concern, you should provide the following information: - the background and history of the concern (giving relevant dates); - the reason why you are particularly concerned about the situation; - the name(s) of any colleagues/employees who you consider are directly involved; and - the name(s) of any colleagues/employees who you believe may be able to help provide further information. - 7.2 Concerns should be raised with the Headteacher/Chair of Governors.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that senior management of the school is involved you maywish to approach a senior officer of the council.
+For example, if you believe that senior management of the school is involved you may wish to approach a senior officer of the council.
 If you believe officers of the council generally are involved, you should approach the council's